lawrence-witt/with-event-interface/README.md

 ## TypeScript

-`with-event-listeners` has been written in and is expressly designed for use with TypeScript.
-All arguments to the two exposed functions are checked for type safety, and the functions themselves return expressive, legible types which describe the enhanced objects and classes they transform.
+`with-event-interface` has been written in and is expressly designed for use with TypeScript.
+All arguments to the two exposed functions are checked for type safety, and the functions themselves return expressive types which describe the enhanced objects and classes they transform.

 ### Satisfying the Compiler

 All method keys provided in the `listeners` argument must refer to public methods on the object or constructor in question.
 Unfortunately it is not possible at this time to dynamically retrieve private/protected method names from a class, although this is a [proposed feature](https://github.com/microsoft/TypeScript/issues/22677) which may make its way to the language at some point.

+A "circular" is defined here as a method on an object which returns either an instance of the object, or a Promise which resolves to an instance of the object.
+Only methods which satisfy this signature can have their names passed to the `circulars` argument. `attachEventInterface` is not picky about whether this instance is new or current, and will simply return the current object if the library's namespace is detected.

-A "builder" is defined here as a static method on a class which returns either an instance of the class, or a Promise which resolves to an instance of the class.
+Similarly, a "builder" is defined here as a static method on a class which returns either an instance of the class, or a Promise which resolves to an instance of the class.
 Only methods which satisfy this signature can have their names passed to the `builders` argument.

 <details>
 <summary>Expand</summary>